hytechclub/web-201/FinalProject/FinalProject.md

 # Final Project
-Build a CRUD App using Node.js, Express, EJS, and MySQL.
+Build a CRUD App using Node.js, Express, EJS, and a database.

 ## Background
-Before starting the final project, complete the [CRUD App Walkthrough](../FullCrudApp/CrudAppWalkthrough.md).
+Before starting the final project, complete the [CRUD App Walkthrough](../FullCrudAppReplDb/CrudAppWalkthrough.md).
 Feel free to use the final code from the walkthrough as a starting point for the project.
 However, **the app should keep track of a different type of data**.

 ## Requirements
 A user should be able to: